 Reading to shy dogs

 What would happen if every school district adopted an endangered species?
-What if school districts combined efforts where necessary and coordinated their efforts with organizations researching these needs to understand the need and work toward the solution until health was re-established and attention could be turned to another need?
+What if school districts combined efforts where necessary and coordinated their efforts with organizations researching these needs to understand how to work together until health was re-established and attention could be turned to another species?